 The weight behind the consequences of her actions is never lost on her, and I always found myself looking forward to her moments of personal meditation and self-examination; the author often attempts to present new and interesting angles from which to examine some of the larger aspects of life.

 In my opinion it actually helps to enhance the tension on many occasions (waiting for impending doom can be even more stressful than facing it), not to mention it gives the story events a tangible importance due to their increased scarcity.

 History of a Family

 The journey she is undertaking perceptibly shapes her perception of her mother, herself, and her ancestors she never knew about.
 As you might imagine, Elo takes the opportunity to explore many timeless topics in this field, such as discovering and reconnecting with one’s roots and the strength of union shared blood affords us.

 Speaking of travel, I would like to take a moment to discuss the author’s dedication in recreating Siberia and the local culture.
-Elo actually travelled there herself for the specific purpose of writing this book, and rarely has an author’s authentic experience shined so bright as it did here.
+Elo actually travelled there herself for the specific purpose of writing Finding Katarina M., and rarely has an author’s authentic experience shined so bright as it did here.